TheresaLui/SelfHelpContent_v2/articles/common-solutions/ec8a3f43-0e5d-405e-ab9c-cb5d41bd9d3c.md

 ### **Create a Log Analytics workspace**

-* You must have Log Analytics Contributor permissions to create an Log Analytics workspace
+* You must have Log Analytics Contributor permissions to create a Log Analytics workspace
-* You can create Log Analytics workspace in any of the supported [regions](https://azure.microsoft.com/global-infrastructure/services/?products=monitor&regions=all)
+* You can create a Log Analytics workspace in any of the supported [regions](https://azure.microsoft.com/global-infrastructure/services/?products=monitor&regions=all)
 * If you get the error message "This workspace name is already in use" when creating a workspace, it could be due to one of the following reasons:

 	* The workspace name isn't available and is being used